This post may contain affiliate links. Please read our disclosure policy.

 In my house, a birthday request is the very highest of food compliments.
 Everyone in the family devoured these and my youngest actually cried when they were gone.
 There wasn’t a single one left or we probably would have eaten more.

-Over the years, I’ve made traditional lumpia, Baked Filipino Lumpia, and when I’m short on time, this easy recipe for a Filipino Lumpia Skillet is always a hit!
+Over the years, I’ve made traditional lumpia, Air Fryer Lumpia, Baked Lumpia, and when I’m short on time, this easy recipe for a Filipino Lumpia Skillet is always a hit!

-(Once you’ve tried the lumpia skillet, you’ll want to try the original Egg Roll Skillet and the Sausage Egg Roll in a Bowl for more fun variations.)
+Once you’ve tried the lumpia skillet, you’ll want to try the original Egg Roll Skillet and the Sausage Egg Roll in a Bowl for more fun variations.
+And definitely don’t miss out on Egg Roll in a Bowl Ramen too!

 We like to use a couple of different sweet and sour hot sauces for dipping.
 My husband enjoys the heat of Lingham’s Sweet & Spicy Hot Sauce and my younger boys and I prefer the sweetness of Mae Ploy Sweet Chili Sauce.

-My oldest son mixes the two and declared that perfect.
+My oldest son mixes the two and declares it perfect.
 My friend Irene also mentioned that she likes Frank’s Sweet Chili Sauce, however, I didn’t see that one at my store.

 Lumpia Recipe